Skip to main content

 manifest.json

-If you want to place multiple extensions, place them as follows.
+To place multiple extensions, arrange them as follows:

 .\extensions\